 The answer, of course, is a resounding yes, and at Wilkinson Sword we’re here to show you how to avoid shaving rashes and razor burn every single time.
 For over a century we’ve been tinkering around with our blades to develop cutting-edge ways of making your shave safer, closer and more comfortable.
 So we know a thing or two about protecting your skin.

-How to prevent rashes when shaving
+How to prevent shaving rash

 Pain, discomfort and skin irritation don’t have to be a part of shaving.
 At Wilkinson Sword we love shaving, and everything we do is about putting the joy back into it – freeing your skin to reflect your unique and individual style, whatever that might be.
 Whether you’re feeling pumped for the day ahead or are just desperate for five minutes in bed, there’s no reason why your skin shouldn’t look fresh after shaving.